-Health Canada helps to ensure that drinking water quality monitoring programs are in place in First Nations communities south of 60 degrees parallel in Canada.
+Health Canada supports First Nations communities in establishing their own drinking water quality monitoring programs.
+Health Canada also provides guidance and recommendations to assist Bands in addressing any unacceptable test results.
 Health Canada has also collaborated with the provinces and territories over the past 30 years to establish the Guidelines for Canadian Drinking Water Quality.

 Environment Canada develops standards, guidelines and/or protocols for wastewater systems on federal and Aboriginal lands as defined under the Canadian Environmental Protection Act, 1999, and provides advice and technical expertise on federal legislation requirements.

 The territorial governments are responsible for safe drinking water in all communities in their territories, including First Nations and Inuit communities.